Genuine cooperation between artificial intelligence & humans

 You can follow the development of our virtual robot, Babu, from the very beginning.
-It's been a long and rocky journey so far, with lots of dead ends and failures, but we did not give up (neither did Babu), and today Babu is capable of learning from humans.
+It's been a long and rocky journey so far, with lots of dead ends and failures, but we did not give up and neither did Babu, so today, Babu is capable of learning from humans.
 And this is just the beginning.

 1. Setting up the training environment

-The first step was to design the virtual training environment for our algorithms in Bullet Physics (physical simulation software).
+The first step was to design the virtual training environment for our algorithms in a physics simulation software (Bullet Physics).
 We chose parameters (e.g., gravity or the motor impulses in the robot) to recreate realistic circumstances.
 We constructed the initial basic kinematic kit for our simulated robot, Babu.

 Slide right to see more. >>